 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the Utility's basic financial statements will not be prevented, or detected and corrected, on a timely basis.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control such that there have no detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses, or significant deficiencies.
 Given these limitations, during our audit, we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-We did identify a deficiency in internal control, described in Part I in the accompanying Schedule of Findings and Responses as item I-A-21 that we consider to be a significant deficiency.
+We did identify a deficiency in internal control, described in Part I in the accompanying Schedule of Findings and Responses as item I-A-22 that we consider to be a significant deficiency.

-Compliance and Other Matters
+Report on Compliance and Other Matters